KonyD/poke-search/README.md

 # Poke Search

-a pokedex in your browser
+A pokedex in your browser